A rational look at punishment in dog training

 - Best for your relationship: you don’t get so much of the “owner = sometimes nasty” thing going on, and

-- The dog is less likely to indulge only in your absence, as many do.
+- The dog is less likely to indulge in the unwanted behaviour in your absence.

 For reviews on some of these books, go to Canis bonus dog book reviews.